 In the past, we have received notices claiming that our products or services infringe third-party patents, and we may receive such notices in the future.
 Patent litigation is complex and expensive, and the outcome of patent litigation can be difficult to predict.
 We cannot ensure that we will win a patent litigation case or negotiate an acceptable resolution of such a case.
-If we lose, we may be prohibited from selling certain products or services and/or we may be required to pay damages and/or ongoing royalties as a result of the lawsuit.
+If we lose, we may be prohibited from selling certain products or services and/or we may be required to pay damages and/ or ongoing royalties as a result of the lawsuit.
 Any such result could have an adverse effect on our results of operations.

-$Increased\ competition\ from\ and\ technological\ advances\ by\ our\ competitors\ could\ negatively\ affect\ our\ operating\ results$
+Increased competition from and technological advances by our competitors could negatively affect our operating results

 We face intense competition, and we expect that future competition will become even more intense as new products, services and technologies become available and new competitors enter the space.
 Our competitors in the veterinary diagnostic sector in the United States and abroad include companies that develop, manufacture, and sell veterinary diagnostic tests and commercial veterinary reference laboratories, certain large and well-funded animal health pharmaceutical companies, as well as corporate hospital chains that operate reference laboratories that serve both their hospitals and unaffiliated hospitals, such as VCA Inc., which is wholly owned by Mars, Incorporated, another operator of corporate hospital chains.
 Consolidation among our competitors and our customers may intensify the competition we face.
-While we believe that our offerings are competitively differentiated due to our innovative products and services (such as the IDEXX SDMA test and VetConnect Plus) that offer an integrated, comprehensive diagnostic solution and the quality of our technical and customer service, there can be no assurance that increased consolidation among our competitors or customers (as well as any resulting reference laboratory vertical integration among our customers) would not have a negative impact on our ability to compete successfully.
+While we believe that our offerings are competitively differentiated due to our innovative products and services (such as the IDEXX SDMA test and VetConnect Plus) that offer an integrated, comprehensive diagnostic solution and the quality of our technical and customer service, there can be no assurance that increased consolidation among our customers) would not have a negative impact on our ability to compete successfully.
 For more information regarding the risks presented by consolidation and reference laboratory vertical integration among our customers, refer to "Consolidation in our customer base, including through increased corporate hospital ownership, and prevalence of buying consortiums could negatively affect our business" below.